Fit and Well Logo

 inflight vegetarian meal fruit, yogurt

-Inflight VLML meal: fruit, yogurt, and non-dairy creamer.
+Inflight VLML meal: fruit, yogurt.
 A. Whittall

 2. Carbs bloating and flatulence